The-Evil-Pickle/Replay-the-Spire/README.md

 Known Issues:
  * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
  * Config settings will not save when the game is closed.
- * Potions are not seeded, and held potions may be re-rolled when the game is saved and returned to later.
  * Honey Jar + Question Card doesn't stack.

 Changes to Existing Content: